 The Master of Education (MEd) in Counseling is a 36 semester hour program designed for those students who plan to work in college and university student affairs, but prefer a counseling foundation in their preparation.
 Graduates of the MEd program typically seek employment in student activities, career services, academic advising, greek affairs, recruiting and admissions, residence life, and other departments and offices within the student affairs division of community colleges and four-year colleges and universities.

-The PhD in Counseling includes approximately 69-72 hours of coursework beyond the equivalent of a CACREP-accredited master’s degree.
+The PhD in Counselor Education and Supervision includes approximately 69-72 hours of coursework beyond the equivalent of a CACREP-accredited master’s degree.
 This total includes doctoral field experience, specified doctoral courses, cognate area, elective cluster, research tools, and dissertation.

 School Counseling Certification Program